harlessmark/totally-random/README.md

 ## Contributing

-Pull requests are welcome if they are related to some sort of random generator.
+Pull requests are welcome if they are related to practical random generation.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License